CloudLabsAI-Azure/hack-in-a-day-challenges/knowledge-navigator-agent (internal-copilot)/getting-started.md

-## Getting Started with Challenge
+## Getting Started with Your Lab

-Welcome to Hack in a Day: Knowledge Navigator Agent (Internal Copilot) challenge!
-We've prepared a seamless environment for you to explore and learn.
-Let's begin by making the most of this experience.
+Welcome to Hack in a Day: Knowledge Navigator Agent (Internal Copilot)!
+We've prepared a complete environment with 40+ Contoso company documents ready for you to build an AI-powered knowledge assistant.
+Let's begin by setting up your workspace.

 ### Accessing Your Challenge Environment